-(i) the child has been abandoned, the child's parent has died or is unavailable to exercise his or her custodial rights over the child and has not made adequate provision for the child's care and custody, or the child is in a residential placement and the parent refuses or is unable or unwilling to resume the child's care and custody.
+(k) the child's parent has died or is unavailable to exercise custodial rights over the child and has not made adequate provision for the child's care and custody, or the child is in a residential placement and the parent refuses or is unable to unwilling to resume the child's care and custody.

-An orphaned child means the parent has died and no legal guardian has been determined; therefore, CAS must assume that role, either temporarily or permanently.
+An orphaned child means the parent has died and no legal guardian has been determined; therefore, the society must assume that role, either temporarily or permanently.

-A deserted or abandoned child is a form of parental neglect.
+A "deserted" child is a form of parental neglect.
 Inherent in neglect are a lack of continuity and a lack of future planning by the parent for the child (Young, 1964).
 The caregiver either deliberately deserts the child or permits the child to experience substitute child care, where both the type and the frequency of the substitute care are a concern as well as the caregiver's lack of provision and plan for meeting the child's need for continuity (Zuravin & Taylor, 1987).
 Examples of situations where desertion or abandonment are to be considered are: